 There are ways to minimize human error but there really isn’t a way to completely bring it down to zero.
 One of the best ways to minimize human error is weekly training.
 It’s good to provide incentives and digitally empower your work force but that doesn’t completely solve the problem.
 As long as humans are a part of the process, there will be a possibility of human error.

-So as a NAS storage owner, what can you do?
+So as a NAS appliance owner, what can you do?
 The answer is: prepare.

 Set up a reliable NAS storage in the first place.
 A reliable enterprise NAS that delivers data services such as snapshots and replication.
 Both features will ensure that you have a way to recover your data if something gets deleted accidentally or if a primary hardware fails due to some mistake.

 Similarly, it’s important to use a NAS appliance that offers data services like automated tiering.
 That way data management is easier and automated leaving no room for error.